toniarnold/aspnettest/doc/webforms-core.md

 </form>
 ```

-In ASP.NET Core MVC, the terms "Model" and "Controller" don't exactly map to
+In ASP.NET Core MVC, the terms "Model" and "Controller" don't map to the
-the terminology used above.
-There are no server side web controls, thus there
+terminology used above.
+There are no server side web controls, thus there are
-are no direct assertions on the View level possible - and the terminology is
+no direct assertions on the View level possible - and the terminology is
-confusing.
-The even "more modern" Model View ViewModel (MVVM) pattern in fact
+confusing: The even "more modern" Model View ViewModel (MVVM) pattern in fact
-has absolutely no correspondence in the ASP.NET Core framework itself, it is
+has no correspondence in the ASP.NET Core framework itself, it is basically
-basically just a naming convention evocative of the fact that the "Model" in
+just a naming convention for a programming pattern evocative of the fact that
-"ASP.NET MVC" always *closely mirrored* the "View"¨and therefore *always* belonged to
+the eponymous "Model" in "ASP.NET MVC" always *closely mirrored* the "View"¨and
-the View layer in the sense of an intimate, non-interchangeable dependency.
+therefore *always* belonged to the View layer in the sense of an intimate,
+non-interchangeable dependency.

 In aspnettest for ASP.NET Core, the counterpart to the central ```Main```
 access point in ASP.NET WebForms is the serialized ```Controller``` maintained